mead-ml/mead-baseline/docs/addons.md

 - `@register_embeddings(cls, name=None)`: Create your own embeddings sub-graph in the Deep Learning framework you are using.
 The name is a key which is use to identify the embeddings in mead.
 As in the other cases, it defaults to the class name.
 Implementors should inherit from `baseline.{framework}.Embeddings`

 - `@register_reporting(cls, name=None)`: Create your own reporting hook which will be advised of training updates.
-The name, if none, deafults to the class name.
+The name, if none, defaults to the class name.
 There is a parameter block that will be passed to this constructor to initialize it by mead.
 Implementors should inherit from `baseline.ReportingHook`

 - `@register_reader(cls, name=None)`: Create your own readers for given tasks.
 The name is defaulted to the reader class name